DenizShabani/telegramscraper/README.md

 * Least chances of account ban
 * Script auto-joins public group from all accounts for faster adding
 * Filters banned accounts and remove them, making things easy
-* Genisys can also store unlimited accounts for adding purposes
+* It can also store unlimited accounts for adding purposes
 * Adding scripts launches automatically based on number of accounts to use

 # How to use